My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 typical tourist places but the quality of food is

-not bad in many of them and if you follow my leads in
+not bad in some of them and if you follow my leads in

 the restaurant